Nationals top Astros in Game 7 to win 1st World Series title - WHIZ News

 “We were down and out.
 We were 19-31.
 We didn’t quit then, we weren’t going to quit now,” he said.

-Strasburg earned the MVP with a pair of wins, including Game 6.
+Strasburg earned the World Series MVP award with a pair of wins, including Game 6.

 “It’s almost like we’ve done it so many times that we have to get punched in the face to kind of wake up,” he said.